AndrasKovacs/smalltt/README.md

 Evaluation and runtime values have to support a somewhat richer feature set than what is typical in functional languages.
 They must support **open evaluation**, that is, evaluation of programs which may contain free variables.
-This makes it possible, for instance, to evaluate a function body.
-In such code, free variables cause evaluation to **get stuck**, so we there are special values corresponding to stuck computations; these are called **neutral** values.
+This makes it possible to evaluate code under binders.
+In such code, free variables cause evaluation to **get stuck**.
+There are special values corresponding to stuck computations, which are called **neutral** values.

 Neutral values make it possible to convert runtime values back to core syntax.
 This is called **quoting**.
 Quoting is used in elaboration whenever we need to